 There's one 'trick' to teaching your dog to come, and that is to make sure that you NEVER call your pup to come to you if you can't actually make him do it!

 'Easy to say, not so easy to do' you might be thinking.

 But it is fairly easy to do this, providing you pay attention and are very mindful when you're teaching the recall to your dog.

-Here's how to teach the Recall command in 4 easy steps.....
+Here's how to teach the dog training come command in 4 easy steps.....

-To begin with you've just been praising your pup/dog and giving him a treat when he reaches you.
-But ultimately the aim is to have him come, then sit down quietly beside you.
+So far you've just been praising your pup/dog and giving him a treat when he reaches you, but ultimately the aim is to have him come, then sit down quietly beside you.

 Dogs are creatures of habit and once they learn something by practicing it over and over, it's hardwired into their brains!

 Soon, he will automatically sit down when he reaches you, but always take hold of his collar before you give him your treat.